Real ghosts of haunted New Hampshire

 Wilton - Laurel Hill area

-We have reports from a local investigator that a cemetery described as “across the street from Laurel Hill cemetery” is providing photographic anomalies at night.
+A local investigator reported that a cemetery described as “across the street from Laurel Hill cemetery” is providing photographic anomalies at night.
 This visitor reports a purple streak in a videotape, similar to the image at our first purple streak photo.
-Also, possible figure of a man by the side of the road, near the cemetery.
-(Thanks to ghost hunter, jb, for this info.)
+(Shown above, from Gilson Road Cemetery.)

 Wolfeboro - Tuc’ Me Inn 118 Main St.